Child support and child maintenance allowance in Finland

 Child support

 The amount of child support is calculated based on the child’s individual maintenance needs.
 The amount of child support and the method of payment are confirmed either by agreement between the parents assisted by the municipal social welfare office or in a court order.
-Read more on the website of the Finnish Institute for Health and Welfare (THL).
+Read more on the website of the Finnish Institute for Health and Welfare.

 If one of the parents lives in another Nordic country